GoodbyteCo/Linter-Config/stylelint/README.md

 An Stylelint configuration following the Goodbyte styleguide.

-For more information, the rational behind the rules, or to contribute, see [the Github project](https://github.com/GoodbyteCo/Linter-Config).
-Report any problems or requests to [Issues](https://github.com/GoodbyteCo/Linter-Config/issues).
+For more information, the rational behind the rules, or to contribute, see [the project on Github](https://github.com/GoodbyteCo/Linter-Config).
+Report any problems, or requests, to [Issues](https://github.com/GoodbyteCo/Linter-Config/issues).

 ## Installation